jarrodmillman/rcsds/_sources/labs/lab05.txt

 Similarity matrix grading demo --- push results and answer:

+NOTE: This is what I originally *planned* to do, which differed from the example we did in class.
+These questions are only answerable if you have the tdm and the vocab.
+I didn't push these and stuck with the preprocessing example instead (see below).

    - What is the word count for each reading?

    - What was the most frequently used word?
 What is the maximum number of